 Imagine if Stone Cold stayed “The Ring Master”?
 Now, given the fact that Vince McMahon seems to have the attention span of a gnat, *eye roll* Erik and Ivar will most likely be known as just “The Vikings” by SummerSlam, but as far as debuts go (meaningless eight-man tag match and hilariously stupid name) this wasn’t it.
 These behemoths needed weeks of vignettes and an epic debut match against established names to really make an impact.

 Prediction: Every team gets a run with the Raw tag belts.
 The Bunny Ranch’s latest menu item… I mean the Viking Experience will be no different.

 Winner: Buddy Murphy

 Murphy has put on high-quality match after match, even if the casual fan probably hasn’t seen it.
 Don’t lie, you know you don’t watch 205 Live.
 Hell, this is my job and I hardly watch it.
-Granted, a run in NXT as a singles competitor would have done Murphy and his character… err… what the fuck is this guy’s gimmick again?
+Granted, a run in NXT as a singles competitor would have done Murphy and his character… wait what the heck is this guy’s gimmick again?
 Note to self: dedicate 500 words to explaining why Murphy needs a damn personality later.
 Anyway, Murphy is the type of superstar that will be featured heavily on SD Live.
-Murphy will slide into the Andrade roll of a heel that they can slot in to have a good 8-12 minute match each week.
+Murphy will slide into the Andrade roll of a heel that they can slot in to have a good 10-12 minute match each week.

 Prediction: Look for Murphy to end up wearing the Intercontinental Championship sooner rather than later.